Brad Ness: Recognition

-In 2022, He won the Western Australian Wheelchair Sports Star-of-the-year award with Justin Eveson in 2003.
+Ness won the Western Australian Wheelchair Sports Star-of-the-year award with Justin Eveson in 2003.
 In 2007, he was awarded the Sandy Blythe Medal for International Wheelchair Basketball Player of the Year.
 In 2009, he received the Medal of the Order of Australia "For service to sport as a gold medallist at the Beijing 2008 Paralympic Games".
 In 2015, he was awarded the Western Australian Institute of Sport Personal Excellence Award.
 He was selected as the Australian flag bearer at the Rio Paralympics Opening Ceremony.

+In August 2021, Ness was inducted into the Basketball WA Hall of Fame.

-In 2022, he was awarded Western Australian Institute of Sport Coach of the Year.
+In 2022, Ness was awarded Western Australian Institute of Sport Coach of the Year.